g2384/Life-In-The-UK/Facts.md

 - People still lived in **roundhouses** grouped together into **larger settlements**, and sometimes defended sites called **hill forts**.
 - A very impressive hill fort can still be seen today at **Maiden Castle**, in the English county of **Dorset**.
 - Most people were **farmers, craft workers or warriors**.
 - The language they spoke was part of the **Celtic** language family.
-Similar languages were spoken across Europe in the Iron Age and related languages are still spoken today in some parts of Wales, Scotland and Ireland.
+Similar languages were spoken across Europe in the Iron Age, and related languages are still spoken today in some parts of Wales, Scotland and Ireland.
 - The people of the Iron Age had a sophisticated culture and economy.
 They made the **first coins** to be minted in Britain, some inscribed with the **names of Iron Age kings**.
 This marks the beginnings of British history.

 ### The Romans